-SALT BRINE OPERATIONS/ SALT-SAND BARRELS
+SALT BRINE OPERATIONS/SALT-SAND BARRELS

 When a forecast predicts a snow or ice event, it is the grounds snow team's intent to spread salt brine solution over heavily used traffic areas on roads, walks and parking lot lanes.
 The salt brine will be spread within 24 hours of the predicted snow or ice fall.
 The addition of brine to our campus will reduce snow and ice bonding and should provide a greater ability to plow heavily packed snow and ice.
 This added safety measure, we hope, will reduce the amount of salt needed for the bare pavement conditions that we strive for and reduce the negative impacts of sodium chloride to our landscapes and waterways.
-Salt/sand barrels are placed at several areas where conditions could be problematic for campus users.
-They will be placed at the Esker bus stop area, east entrance to lot 14, the corner of Prairie and Starin, corner of Schwager and Fremont, north side of Drumlin Dining and all academic zone stairways.
-These barrels/bins can be used by any citizen or police personnel when conditions warrant its use.
+Salt/sand barrels are placed at several areas where conditions could be problematic for campus users and they will be placed at all academic zone stairways.
+These barrels/bins can be used by any citizen or police personnel when conditions warrant its use on university property.

-2) CALL-IN
+1) CALL-IN